 In the covenant of grace, sons of Levi becomes not entitled to receive tithes because they were removed from their priestly obligation.
 Indeed, even of a gentile Christian who claims to be spiritually Levites, still is not entitled to receive tithe.
 The monetary tithe that is widely practiced today is a counterfeit of the real tithe in the bible, meaning it’s a fake yet, uses the word of God to support it.
 That’s in my perspective is a heresy hence, damaging the authority of the word of God.

 Every scripture in the bible was inspired by God (2 Timothy 3:16), do you not know that apostles themselves though they were given the right to live by the Gospel, they worked and did not eat their food free of charge.
 They did not use this right because they want to set themselves as an example for us to follow and imitate (2 Thessalonians 3:6-15).
 It is written for a reason that we should follow and imitate.

 Now, think about this one, which one do you think is nobler and boasting?

 - A preacher who worked and does not earn a living from the Gospel but should someone wish to give, the preacher only accept food and nothing else?

-- Or, a preacher who earn his living from the Gospel and accept money directly or indirectly through tithes and offering or donations in return for ANY priestly service, teaching, preaching, prophesying?
+- Or, a preacher who earns his living from the Gospel and accept money directly or indirectly through tithes and offering or donations in return for ANY priestly service, teaching, preaching, prophesying?

 If we wish to be blessed, the principle of giving to those in needs is the real key.
 Most rich people especially those who don’t know the word of God sometimes correlate tithing to giving.
-They thought they are tithing when they give to charity or have foundations that helps people, they are not from biblical perspective tithing, this rich people are simply giving to those in needs and thats the reason they are being blessed.
+They thought they are tithing when they give to charity or have foundations that help people, they are not from biblical perspective tithing, these rich people are simply giving to those in needs and that’s the reason they are being blessed.

 To know more about the real tithe in the bible.
 Please read the FAQ page about tithing.